Oil extends gains as OPEC moves to cap Nigeria output

 OPEC member Nigeria had been exempt from the cartel's deal with non-OPEC producers led by Russia to cut oil output by a combined 1.8 million barrels per day (bpd) from January 2017 to March 2018.

-OPEC agreed on Monday that Nigeria would join the pact by capping or even cutting its output from 1.8 million bpd, once it stabilizes at that level from 1.7 million bpd recently.
+OPEC agreed on Monday that Nigeria would join the pact by capping or even cutting its output from 1.8 million bpd, once it stabilises at that level from 1.7 million bpd recently.

 Oil was also supported by comments from Saudi Energy Minister Khalid al-Falih, who said his country would limit crude oil exports at 6.6 million barrels per day in August, almost 1 million bpd below levels a year ago.